davidfstr/Crystal-Web-Archiver/README.md

     * Fix to send URL path rather than absolute URL in HTTP GET requests, improving conformance to RFC 2616 (HTTP/1.1).
         * This helps download WordPress sites successfully.
+    * Give up if it takes more than 10 seconds to start downloading an URL.
+        * This helps automatically skip extremely slow URLs, which tend to be dead links.

 * Parsing improvements
     * Can identify URL references inside Atom feeds and RSS feeds.